Keemat – They Are Back: Production

 This film was delayed for 2 years.
 Manisha Koirala was offered the role of Mansi but was replaced by Sonali Bendre.
 Saif Ali Khan's role was offered before to Ajay Devgn.
 It was the last film of Akshay Kumar and Raveena Tandon before their breakup.
 Armaan Kohli was approached but he was busy in Qahar.

 Soundtrack

 The music was directed by Rajesh Roshan.
 The song "Koi Nahin Tere Jaisa" was a copy of Cotton Eye Joe by Rednex.

-Box office

-The film was released on (10-April-1998) at 150 screen's.

-First weekend collection was (₹1,47,00,000) and All time rank was (718).
-Footfalls collection was (47,68,000) and Adjusted netgross collection was (₹45,85,38,560).

-Overseas first weekend collection was (US$25,000) and worldwide first weekend collection was (₹2,61,30,750).
-Overseas first week collection was (US$40,000) and worldwide first week collection was (₹4,48,53,000).
-Total netgross collection was (₹5,18,00,000) and films verdict was declared as "Average" at Indian Boxoffice.

-On IMDb it was rated at 5.7/10 stars and it was 17 (seventeenth) highest-grossing film of 1998 on "Boxoffice India".